By David Joel Miller.

-Professional helpers like counselors and therapists are especially trained that if they are going to be able to help someone it is all about the relationship.
+Professional helpers like counselors and therapists are specially trained that if they are going to be able to help someone it is all about the relationship.
 We humans have a hard time listening to people we don’t like or respect.
 But in that one trusting relationship we can sometimes hear something that results in that Ah Ha moment.

 Ever asked yourself “What was I thinking?”
 Careful here – you may be about to have one of those Ah Ha moments.

 We get wrapped up in our own thinking.
 When it is rattling around in my mind it seems like such a good idea.
 Let me tell someone else and see their reaction and suddenly that brilliant idea does not sound so brilliant.

 Hearing our behavior described by another, some of us are surprised at how others experience them.
 They describe this experience as being like “hearing about someone else.”
 That other point of view is so valuable in learning.